| Photo by James Tracy |

 Jonah was a very effective preacher.
 The entire city converted.

-10 And God saw their works; that they turned from their evil way.
-And God repented of the evil, that He had said that He would do unto them, and He did it not.
+10 And God saw their works; that they turned from their evil ways.
+And God changed His mind about the destruction that He had said He was going to cause them.

 Since the people turned from their evil way, God was able to turn from His plans to destroy them.
 He is a merciful God and always prefers restoration to destruction.